Bernardev3/Bernardev3/README.md

 <h1>Hi, I'm Bernardev3!</h1>
-<p>A random human being that likes to do some fanart and code as a hobby.</p>
+<p>A random human being that likes to do some fanart, code and animate as hobbies.</p>